NASA/JPL/NIMA. “WorldSRTM-noPoles-giant” Online Image. Earth Observatory. 16 May 2005

 Shuttle Radar Topography Mission (SRTM).
 The world map was cropped to the North America

-and resized to 600 pixels wide using a trial version of Adobe Photoshop.
+and resized to twice normal size using a trial version of Adobe Photoshop.
 Using Google's free Picasa2 program,

 the color and lighting were then enhanced and finally sharpened to obtain the image above.
 The original